Adaptive Teaching: A Teacher's Guide

 However, one limitation of traditional Differentiation practices is that they can inadvertently set lower expectations for certain students.
 This can create a divide within the classroom, leading to unequal opportunities for learning and growth.

-On the other hand, Adaptive Teaching takes a more personalized approach by recognising that students have varying levels of readiness, interests, and learning preferences.
+On the other hand, Adaptive Teaching takes a more personalised approach by recognising that students have varying levels of readiness, interests, and learning preferences.
 It goes beyond providing different tasks and focuses on adapting instructional strategies in response to student progress and understanding.

 By using questioning to inform instruction, Adaptive Teaching ensures that all students receive the support and challenge they need for optimal learning.